zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/file-uploader.md

 * Defines the entity which is used to store the files or images.
 Needs to be a specialization of **System.FileDocument** or **System.Image**.
 * By default, use **FileUploader.UploadedFile** for upload mode Files and **FileUploader.UploadedImage** for upload mode Images.

-{{% alert color="info" %}}
-Starting with File Uploader 2.0, the widget properties will be set automatically.
-{{% /alert %}}

 ##### Action to Create New Files

-* Configuration to setup the nanoflow which creates an associated file object and commits it.
+* Configuration to set up the nanoflow which creates an associated file object and commits it.
-* By default, call **Nanoflow ACT_CreateUploadedFileDocument** for upload mode Files and **ACT_CreateUploadedImageDocument** for upload mode Images.
+* By default, calls **Nanoflow ACT_CreateUploadedFileDocument** for a **Files** upload mode and **ACT_CreateUploadedImageDocument** for an **Images** upload mode.

-{{% alert color="info" %}}
-Starting with File Uploader 2.0, the widget properties will be set automatically.
-{{% /alert %}}

 ##### Action to Create New Files

-This configuration only shown for upload mode **Files**.
-User can manually set restriction on the allowed file types.
+This configuration is only shown for the **Files** upload mode.
+Users can manually set restrictions on the allowed file types.

 ##### Maximum Number of Files

-This configuration is to sets a limit on how many files can be uploaded at once.
+This configuration sets a limit on how many files can be uploaded at once.

 ##### Maximum File Size (MB)

-This configuration is to sets a maximum limit on the file size of uploaded files.
+This configuration sets a maximum limit on the file size of uploaded files.

 #### Text Tab {#general}

-Configure the displayed text used in **File Uploader**.
+Configures the displayed text used in **File Uploader**.

 ### Nanoflows